Ezekiel-25-17/Fast_Multipole_Method/README.md

-# Fast Multipole Method
-## Python implementation for Fast Multipole Method
+# Python implementation for Fast Multipole Method
 ### Contents:
 - fast_multipole_method: Notebook plotting and checking the main properties of FMM
 - fmm_functions: Script containing the main functions to run FMM given a quadtree